cityofasheville/coa-node-logging/README.md

 ````

-If ```logFile``` is null, output will go to stdout.

-By default output will also be logged to the console.
+If ```logFile``` is null, output will only go to stdout.
+By default output is always also be logged to the console.
 To suppress this, override the default value of the third parameter, `logToConsole`:

 ````
   const logger = new Logger(name, logFile, false);
 ````
+Note that setting ```logFile``` to null when the third parameter is also false means that no logging will be done.

 ## Installation
 Install with